Genus zero modular operad and absolute Galois group: The DM--stack with hidden symmetry

 We show properties of the stratification of $\M_{0,n}$ with symmetry.
-Let $\F$ and $\cS$ be two categories and let $b:\F\to \cS$ be a functor.
-If $F\in Ob(\F)$ and $b(F)=T$, we will call $F$ a family with base $T$, or a $T$--family (\cite{Ma99}, chap.5, section 3.2).
-Consider an object $(C/T,(x_i)_{i\in S})$, where $C$ belongs to the category $\mathcal{F}$, and $T$ belongs to the category $\mathcal{S}$.
+Consider an object $(C/T,(x_i)_{i\in S})$, where $C$ belongs to the category $\mathcal{F}$ discussed in section~\ref{s:F}, and $T$ belongs to the category $\mathcal{S}$.
 The scheme $T\in \mathcal{S}$ is decomposed into a disjoint union of strata, where each stratum $D(\tau)$ is indexed by a stable $S$-tree $\tau$.
 The stratum $D(\tau)$ is a locally closed, reduced and irreducible subscheme of $T$, and the parametrizing curves are of the combinatorial type $\tau$.
 The codimension of the stratum $D(\tau)$ equals to the cardinality of the set of edges of $\tau$ (i.e. the number of singular points of a curve of type $\tau$).
 Note that this subscheme depends only on the $n$-isomorphism classes of $\tau$.

 The graph, $\tau$, is the dual graph.
 It is obtained by blowing up the colliding points in the fat diagonal $\Delta$ (where $\Delta$ is given by $\{x_i=x_j | i\neq j\}$).
 The fat diagonal forms an $\mathcal{A}_{n-1}$ singularity.
 By Hironaka~\cite{Hi}, one can blow-up the singular locus in such a way that it gives a divisor with normal crossings.
 This divisor is usually called $D$ and lies in the total space.
 To avoid any type of confusion, we denote by $D^{\tau}$ a divisor with normal crossings, lying in the total space $C$ and with combinatorial data encoded by the graph $\tau$.